-In August 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2016-14, Presentation of Financial Statements of Not-for-Profit Entities (Topic 958), intended to improve financial reporting for not-for-profit entities.
+In August 2016, the FASB issued ASU 2016-14, Presentation of Financial Statements of Not-for-Profit Entities (Topic 958), intended to improve financial reporting for not-for-profit entities.
 The ASU will reduce the current three classes of net assets into two: with and without donor restrictions.
 The change in each of the classes of net assets must be reported on the Statements of Activities and Changes in Net Assets.
 The ASU also requires various enhanced disclosures around topics such as board designations, liquidity, functional classification of expenses, investment expenses, donor restrictions, and underwater endowments.
 The ASU is effective for years beginning after December 15, 2017.
 Early adoption is permitted.
-The ASU should be applied on a retrospective basis in the year that the ASU is first applied.
+The ASU should be applied on a retrospective basis in the year the ASU is first applied.
 While the ASU will change the presentation of ICFJ's financial statements, it is not expected to alter ICFJ's reported financial position.